 How Can I Best Prepare for Working with My Advisor?

 Most importantly respond to any communications from your advisor and complete any supplemental materials/assignments that your advisor may require.

 If You Have Advanced Placement (AP) Credit

-Some students will enter UB with AP credit; this credit can count towards a UB degree or in some cases credit towards major and UB Curriculum (general education) requirements.
+Some students will enter UB with Advanced Placement (AP) credit; this credit can count towards a UB degree or in some cases credit towards major and UB Curriculum (general education) requirements.

 AP credit reminders

 - Official transcripts from the College Board must be sent to UB.
 Please use school code 2925; be sure to use this code to distinguish UB (SUNY Center Buffalo) from SUNY College Buffalo (Buffalo State).

 - To avoid any duplication of coursework tell your advisor about your AP credit as it may affect the courses you registered for in your first semester.

 - Transfer students must have their original score sent to UB from the College Board.
 UB will not accept scores from a previous institution.